gabrieljiglau/onlineLibrary/README.md

-Once logged in, they can choose to see the authors and their written books (Get books by author : authorName), check the available genres and subgenres (Get genres, Get subgenres), or together (Get genres and subgenres), download a book (DOWNLOAD : bookName, authorName), rate a book (RATE BOOK : bookName), see the rating (GET RATING : bookName) and to get some book recommendations bassed on their download history (Get my recommendations).
+Once logged in, they can choose to see the authors and their written books (Get books by author : authorName), check the available genres and subgenres (Get genres, Get subgenres), or together (Get genres and subgenres), download a book (DOWNLOAD : bookName, authorName), rate a book (RATE BOOK : bookName), see the rating (GET RATING : bookName) and to get some book recommendations based on their download history (Get my recommendations).
 An exhaustive list of all their downloaded books can be seen by using the following command : Get my downloads.

 At any time, the SHUTDOWN command can be sent to end the connection.